A Mental Model of LLMs for Engineers Who Crave Simplicity Instead of Hype

 Product managers and directors working with AI-powered features.

-• Build intuition for what models can and cannot reliably do
+• Build intuition for what models can and cannot reliably do.
+You can be more creative when you understand constraints better.

-• Avoid roadmap decisions driven by misleading AI language
+• Avoid roadmap decisions driven by misleading AI language.
+You don't want to spend a quarter building nothing.

 And Isn't For